Telegram (software): Related platforms

-In July 2018, Telegram introduced their online authorisation and identity management system, Telegram Passport, for platforms that require real-life identification.
+In July 2018, Telegram introduced their online authorization and identity-management system, Telegram Passport, for platforms that require real-life identification.
 It asks users to upload their own official documents such as passport, identity card, driver license, etc. When an online service requires such identification documents and verification, it forwards the information to the platform with the user's permission.
-Telegram stated that it does not have access to the data, while the platform will share the information only with the authorised recipient.
-However, the service was criticised for being vulnerable to online brute force attacks.
+Telegram stated that it does not have access to the data, while the platform will share the information only with the authorized recipient.
+However, the service was criticised for being vulnerable to online brute-force attacks.